New York State 4-H Youth Development

 About

-New York State 4-H Youth Development connects young people to hands-on learning in areas such as health, science, agriculture, and civic engagement.
-In this program, kids and teens complete projects in these areas with guidance from adult mentors and are encouraged to take on proactive leadership roles.
-Participants can take part in 4-H through in-school and after-school programs, school and community clubs, and 4-H camps in every county and parish in the country.
+New York State 4-H Youth Development is part of the national 4-H program, where kids and teens complete hands-on projects in areas like health, science, agriculture, and civic engagement in a positive environment with guidance from adult mentors.
+In these programs, participants are encouraged to take on proactive leadership roles as they work on their projects.
+Kids experience 4-H in every county and parish in the country through in-school and after-school programs, school and community clubs, and 4-H camps.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.